calebq2010/facebook-posts-qa/README.md

 # NightWatch.js

 With having expirence in automation development and QA, I thought it would be fun to spend some time looking into a fully javescript based automation development tool that could help with testing.
-I found a end-to-end testing framework called `NightWatch` that powered by Node.js and uses W3C WebDrive which was formerly Selenium.
+I found a end-to-end testing framework called `NightWatch` that is powered by Node.js and uses W3C WebDrive which was formerly Selenium.

 `NightWatch` Repo: https://github.com/nightwatchjs/nightwatch

+## Compatible Browsers

+Currently Nightwatch.js supports the following browsers for e2e testing:
+  - Chrome
+  - Edge
+  - Firefox
+  - Safari

+## High Level Overview

+There currently is a `tests` directory in the root of the application that holds the test file that Nightwatch.js loads from the configuration file.

-### How To Run The Tests
+## How To Run The Tests

+- From the root of the facebook app if you run `npx nightwatch`

+- It should spin up chrome and run through the tests in total of 8 assertions

 # Packages Used In This Project